Explore the Chemistry of Life

 - A science/math GPA of 3.5 or higher at graduation.

-The BS/MAT option is available for students majoring in biochemistry who wish to combine their bachelor’s coursework with work toward a Stevenson University master’s degree in teaching.
-Please see Additional Enrollment Options in the Admissions section of this catalog for more information.
+BS/MS options are available for students majoring in Biochemistry who wish to combine their bachelor’s coursework while working toward a Stevenson University Master’s Degree in one of the following:

 Laboratory Tours